High School Fellowship

 Timeline & Commitment

-• Mix of independent work and check-ins with BRJE staff
+• Mix of independent work and regular check-ins with BRJE staff

 Fellowship Focus Areas